 Our analysis shines a spotlight on some key characteristics of network resiliency dynamics in APAC.
 First, APAC systems share some similarities with those in South America and Africa, in that wet systems (including festoon systems*) are still quite widely used to provide connections to each country.
-That’s a marked contrast to the situation in North America, where the transport market almost exclusively utilises terrestrial (“dry”) fibre to connect major centres.
+That’s a marked contrast to the situation in North America, where the transport market almost exclusively utilizes terrestrial (“dry”) fibre to connect major centers.

 Nevertheless, we found that most APAC routes can offer greater than 90 percent availability.
 While this is a reasonably good result, it highlights the importance of using multiple (diverse) cables on each major route.
-That approach is crucial in maximising the resiliency of data centre networks, given the inevitability of submarine cable outages.
+That approach is crucial in maximizing the resiliency of data centre networks, given the inevitability of submarine cable outages.